Gaylord Christmas Celebration- Gaylord of the Rockies

 Denver got the whole Christmas Village in its inaugural year, and I loved it.
 Here’s a list of what is offered in Mistletoe Village:

-- Father Christmas Library
+- Father Christmas Library (paid photos with Santa)

 - Mistletoe Village